Bad Schwartau

 Bad Schwartau (/de/; Bad Swartau) is the largest city in the district of Ostholstein, in Schleswig-Holstein, Germany.
-It is situated on the river Trave and the Schwartau creek, approx. 5 km north of the Hanseatic City of Lübeck.
+It is situated on the river Trave and the Schwartau creek, approximately 5 km north of the Hanseatic City of Lübeck.
 Bad Schwartau is a spa-city, well known for its iodide saline waters.
 The city is located about 13 km from the Baltic Sea.